 - How do I find out about the job duties, requirements and type of exam for the job that I am interested in?

-A job's education and experience requirements are stated on the Vacancy Announcement.
+A job's education and experience requirements are stated on the Job Posting ID.
 Read the requirements carefully.
 The job may require certain education and/or experience, a license and/or certification, and knowledge and/or ability in specific areas.
 The information is helpful in determining if you meet the minimum requirements of the job.

 - How does the Human Resources department determine if I qualify for this job?